 One of the central topics in the use of online services and offers: what data does the user disclose, what are they used for, how are they handled and who controls the whole thing?
-The entry into force of the GDPR in May 2018 has confused the world of bloggers, online merchants and web agencies.
+The entry into force of the GDPR in May 2018 has confused the world of bloggers, online merchants, and web agencies.
 The user himself has remained somewhat insecure but has hardly changed anything about his user behavior.
-In the coming years, he will continue to make his data readily available for free content, offers, online services and digital convenience.
+In the coming years, he will continue to make his data readily available for free content, offers, online services, and digital convenience.

-Siri, Alexa and other assistants have a fixed place in the world of online services.
-As scary as it is sometimes that the devices constantly wait for their start command (and listen to us), as practical is their advantage in the application.
+Siri, Alexa, and other assistants have a fixed place in the world of online services.
+As scary as it is sometimes that the devices always wait for their start command (and listen to us), as practical is their advantage in the application.
 In addition to the smart-speakers in the home, language assistants will also be increasingly used on websites and web shops to replace the keyboard and mouse.

 Social (Life) Media

 “The Buggles sang “Video killed the radio star” prophetically back in 1980.
 Now the time has come for the Internet: Videos are outpacing pure text-picture content on the Internet in more and more areas of application.
-Since (mobile) Internet connections have reached usable throughput rates, short clips have been integrated into everyday digital life without any problems.
+Since (mobile) Internet connections have reached reasonable throughput rates, short clips have been integrated into everyday digital life without any problems.
 More and more print media are using this form of presentation in their online editions to offer users variety in appearance.

 Mobile Online wins